-The ability to confront what you believe is the beginning of freedom.
-See how to cultivate this mindset.
+Questioning our beliefs is the beginning of freedom.
+See how why you should cultivate this mindset.

 The most profound questions are those that examine our boundaries of belief.
-Our group starts every meeting with the question, if what you believe is wrong, would you change your beliefs?
+We recommend starting every meeting dealing with spirituality with the question, “if what you believe is wrong, would you change your beliefs?”
 Your answer to this question tells a lot about your readiness to learn.

 Has it ever occurred to you that you might be wrong?

-When you entertain the notion that you could be wrong, this opens the door to consider other possibilities.
-This is a good thing.
+When you entertain the notion that you could be wrong, this opens the door to other possibilities, and that is a good thing.
 It’s a sign you are open-minded, maybe even a freethinker.

 Are you willing to change your beliefs if they are wrong?
 If you answer yes, then you are ready for the adventure of your life.
 This adventure is what we call spiritual exploration.
 Joseph Campbell calls this quest The Hero’s Journey.

 If what you believe is wrong, you need to have the freedom and wisdom to change your beliefs when you get better information.
-This is how you grow.
-The fear you face is actually the beginning of freedom.
-Freedom to consider and grow.
+Challenging your assumptions is how you grow.
+The fear you face is the beginning of freedom.

 Is It Possible You Could Be Wrong?